'Tis the Season for Giving.

 Deeper Than Skin:

-Build levels in the Fusion Platinum take on the premium Toyota Avalon in earnest.
+Build levels in the Ford Fusion Titanium take on the premium Toyota Avalon in earnest.
 No exposed bolt shafts here.
 The painted finish sparkles.
 There is heft in every aperture movement.
 Including a hood, which demands strength to prop up.

 The Fusion Titanium cabin certainly has more embellishments than the last Ford Taurus we sampled.
 Aluminum accents in the door panels integrate speaker housings.
 Leathers have contrasting stitching.
-Which is Ford, by way of Volvo, speak for restrained and tasteful luxury.
+Which is Ford speak [by way of Volvo] for restrained and tasteful luxury.
 If anything too much restraint was shown with metallic and piano-black gloss accents.
 The pillar at the intersection of the centers console and center stack really could use some padding.

 The twin pod aircraft cockpit theme notwithstanding, a lower dash top and expansive glass renders airiness.
 Even the arm rest atop the backgammon board sized center console gets an edgy profile.